aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

-   plumage sexual dichromatism results in a visible trait useful for recognizing an individual's species, sex, and age (e.g., in species with delayed plumage maturation, see [@hawkins2012]), reducing the time and effort necessary to find a suitable mate.
-Bird species that migrate to and from their breeding territories and have large geographic ranges tend to have greater plumage sexual dichromatism than species that do not migrate and have limited ranges [@badyaev2003; @friedman2009; @dale2015; @simpson2015a; @matysiokova2017].
+   plumage sexual dichromatism results in a visible trait useful for recognizing an individual's species, sex, and age (e.g., in species with delayed plumage maturation, see [@hawkins2012]), reducing the time and effort necessary to identify a suitable mate [@hamilton1961; @saetre1992].
+Evidence in favor of the species recognition hypothesis for sexual dichromatism includes a positive association between migratory behaviour, shorter breeding seasons, and plumage sexual dichromatism [@badyaev2003].
+Specifically, bird species that migrate to and from their breeding territories and have large geographic ranges tend to have greater plumage sexual dichromatism than species that do not migrate and have limited breeding ranges [@friedman2009; @dale2015; @simpson2015a; @matysiokova2017].
+Additionally, bird species that reside on mainland continents and have larger breeding ranges tend to have greater plumage colour elaboration and sexual dichromatism than species living on islands with limited breeding ranges [@badyaev1998; @figuerola2000; @tobias2009; @roulin2010; @doutrelant2016; @kearns2020].

-   Further, plumage sexual dichromatism likely plays a role in hybridization avoidance via character displacement for species and mate recognition [@seddon2013].
-For example, in European _Ficedula_ flycatchers, female choice selects for divergent male plumage colouration, leading to character displacement between species and populations and reduced rates of hybridization [@stre1997].
-More broadly and across taxa, greater plumage dichromatism is positively correlated with transitions from allopatry to parapatry and an increase in geographic range overlap among a large sample of passerine sister species pairs [@cooney2017].
-In addition, plumage sexual dichromatism has been found to be positively associated with species richness among sister species pairs, and dichromatism is increased mainly by changes in male plumage [@seddon2013], suggesting that female choice and male-male competition lead to concurrent changes in male plumage and speciation events.
+   Moreover, plumage sexual dichromatism likely plays a role in hybridization avoidance via character displacement for species and mate recognition.
+For example, in European _Ficedula_ flycatchers, female choice selects for divergent male plumage colouration, leading to character displacement between species and populations and reduced rates of hybridization [@saetre1997].
+More broadly and across taxa, greater plumage dichromatism is positively correlated with transitions from allopatry to parapatry and increases in geographic range overlaps among passerine sister species pairs [@cooney2017].
+Plumage sexual dichromatism has also been found to be positively associated with species richness among sister species pairs, and dichromatism mainly increases through changes in male plumage [@seddon2013], suggesting that female choice and male-male competition lead to concurrent changes in male plumage and speciation events.
    Further, plumage sexual dichromatism is positively associated with greater interspecific plumage colour evolution rate and divergence in _Tyrannida_ suboscines [@cooney2019].
-Therefore, plumage sexual dichromatism may be an especially favourable trait to facilitate species and mate recognition when closely-related species have overlapping breeding ranges.
+Therefore, plumage sexual dichromatism may be an especially favourable trait to facilitate species and mate recognition when closely-related species have sympatric breeding ranges.

+   Overall, ecological conditions that increase the time and degree of difficulty in finding a suitable conspecific mate should select for phenotypic traits that reliably signal species and sex identity.
+Taken together, repeated findings of greater plumage dichromatism in species that are i) migratory rather than nonmigratory, ii) have shorter breeding seasons, ii) live on mainlands rather than islands, iv) have larger breeding ranges, and v) breed in sympatry with closely-related species suggests that circumstances where rapid species recognition is challenging strongly favour the evolution and maintenance of prominent plumage sexual dichromatism in birds.
+Here, we test predictions of the species recognition hypothesis for sexually-dimorphic traits by examining the potential influences of breeding timing, spacing, and sympatry on plumage dichromatism (Fig.1) in the true thrushes (genus: _Turdus_), an exceptionally diverse genus of passerine birds consisting of about ~86 species distributed worldwide.

 \begin{figure}[h]
 \centering